folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

-This keeps indentation flat, and it is much easier to understand the cotrol flow.
+This keeps indentation flat, and it is much easier to understand the control flow.
 But (in general) this loop version is less efficient than the original C code, because the transition between states is not always a direct jump, even if the compiler in theory could know exactly what the next block of code to execute is (again, see the next section for details).

 Labeled match solves both the ergonomics issue and makes reliably generating efficient code much easier: